Sillyxph/Multiplayer-optimization/README_en.md

 If you want translate this modpack to other languages,you can open an issue.

 # Multiplayer optimization

- This modpack optimizes the experience and performance of the client.
-(Multiplayer only)
+## Description
+ This modpack will reduce the memory used by the game and have a better experience.
+ Although this modpack can work in singleplayer , but I suggest you use it when you want to play on servers.

+## Some can be disabled mods
+ If you don't want to play on old servers , you can disable "multiconnect".
+ Some servers may think "tweakeroo" is a cheat mod , so please check before you go to these servers!

 ## Feedback

- If you want put some new mods to this modpack or your game crashes after you use this modpack(with crash report),you can open an issue.
+ If you want put some new mods to this modpack or your game crashes after you use this modpack(with crash report),you can open an issue on github.

 ## Download